hc-tcg/hc-tcg/README.md

 | botUrl        | Url to report game results to                                                       |
 | version       | Version displayed on the client                                                     |

+### Debug Config

-You can also configure debug settings using `common/config/debug-config.js`.
-To create it, copy `common/config/debug-config.example.js` and rename it.
-On linux you can run `cp ./common/config/debug-config.example.js ./common/config/debug-config.js`, and on windows you can run `copy ./common/config/debug-config.example.js ./common/config/debug-config.js` to create the file.
+You can configure debug settings using `common/config/debug-config.js`.
+See the developement environment section for instructions on how to creat this file.

 | Key                   | Description                                                                 |
 | --------------------- | --------------------------------------------------------------------------- |